matiasvlevi/lua-wasm32-wasi/README.md

 # Lua + wasm32-wasi

-Simple lua instance embedded in a wasm browser environement
+Simple example of a lua interpretor embedded in a wasm browser environement.

 <br/>